 Tell Me About a Time You Were On a Team Project That Failed

-In a job interview, the interviewer wants to get to know you and understand how you react in certain situations.
+In a job interview, the interviewer wants to get to know you and understand how you react in certain situations that you are likely to encounter on the job.
 They cannot get this information by just reading your cover letter and resume.
-Therefore they will ask you questions to get an understanding of your behavior in situations related to the job.
+Therefore, they will ask you questions to get an understanding of your behavior in situations related to the job.
 A common job interview question is ‘Tell me about a time you were on a team project that failed.’

 Even though you’re at a job interview and you want to impress the interviewer, he or she asks you about a time you failed.
 Asking about a time you failed on a team project might sound like a trick question.
-It’s not.
+It’s not; you can actually use these questions to your advantage by demonstrating that you learned from failures and that they made you a better professional.
 But how do you answer a question regarding failures in general and team effort failures?
 Read all about it in this blog.

 Behavioral job interview questions usually start with: